Les Miller (Florida politician): Tampa City Council

 In 1991, following the indictment and suspension of City Councilman Perry Harvey, the only African-American member of the council, Miller announced that he would run to succeed him in the 5th District, a heavily black district that included most of East Tampa.
 In the nonpartisan primary, he faced a number of candidates, most notably journalist Nadine Smith, pastor James D. Sykes, caseworker Pete Edwards, and businessman Roy Robinson.
 Miller based his campaign on providing affordable housing to the district's residents, arguing that when people own their own houses, it produces "vibrant, productive neighborhoods" that get more people involved in city government.
 The American Family Association, which was seeking to repeal the city's sexual orientation anti-discrimination ordinance, sent out fliers attacking Miller for supporting the ordinance.
 Miller strongly argued against repealing the ordinance, noting, "By my being a black man, I can't discriminate against someone because of their race, sex, sexual preference or national origin.
 Because I know what it is like to be discriminated against."
 Ultimately, Miller narrowly secured a spot in the runoff election, beating Sykes 21–18% for second place, while Smith placed first with 27% of the vote.

 In the runoff election against Smith, several of Miller's former rivals endorsed him, as did the St. Petersburg Times, which praised him for having "presented a vision of Tampa as a city of thriving neighborhoods and provided specific suggestions to accomplish that goal."
 Despite Smith's lead over Miller in the initial election, he overwhelmingly defeated her in the runoff, winning 58–42%, largely because of his strong performance in the district's black precincts.

 However, Miller only ended up serving for about two months on the city council.
 When suspended councilman Perry Harvey was acquitted by a jury of embezzlement charges, he was statutorily entitled to resume his office.
 Accordingly, after only 56 days on the council, Miller left office.
 Having quit his job as a recruiter, Miller was unemployed and, despite being a former elected official, was forced to bartend at parties to pay his bills.
+Miller held office on the council from October 8, 1991 until December 3, 1991.